 iii Indirect taxes

-In 2020, the standard value added tax (VAT) rate in Luxembourg is 17 per cent.
-Reduced rates of 3 per cent, 8 per cent and 14 per cent apply to supplies of goods and services that are specified in three appendices to the Luxembourg VAT Law.10 These appendices cover the specific scope of the application of the reduced rates and must be interpreted in a strict sense.
+In 2021, the standard value added tax (VAT) rate in Luxembourg is 17 per cent.
+Reduced rates of 3 per cent, 8 per cent and 14 per cent apply to supplies of goods and services that are specified in three appendices to the Luxembourg VAT Law.17 These appendices cover the specific scope of application of the reduced rates and must be strictly interpreted.

 Persons that are closely bound by financial, economic and organisational links (cumulative conditions) can constitute a VAT group.
-A VAT group does not provide for any limitation as regards the status of the person (i.e., VAT taxable or not), or the nature or type of activity (e.g., VAT exempt or taxable supply of services or goods).
-However, persons may only be members of one VAT group and the members of a VAT group must be established within the same EU Member State (no cross-border VAT groups).
-Members of a VAT group are considered as a single entity for VAT purposes, with the result that supplies and services provided among members of a VAT group (i.e., internal transactions) are outside the scope of VAT
+A VAT group does not provide for any limitation as regards the status of the person (i.e., VAT taxable or not), or the nature or type of activity (e.g., VAT-exempt or taxable supply of services or goods).
+However, persons may only be members of one VAT group, and all members of a VAT group must be established within the same EU member state (no cross-border VAT groups).
+Members of a VAT group are considered as a single entity for VAT purposes, with the result that supplies and services provided among members of a VAT group (i.e., internal transactions) are outside the scope of VAT.

-The new measures foreseen by the EU Directive 2018/1910 of 4 December 2018 and the Implementing Regulation 2018/1912 regarding harmonisation and simplification of certain rules in the value added tax system for the taxation of trade between EU Member States, known as 'quick fixes', have been implemented into Luxembourg VAT law, in force as of 1 January 2020.
+The EU Directive 2018/1910 of 4 December 2018 and the Implementing Regulation 2018/1912 regarding harmonisation and simplification of certain rules in the value added tax system for the taxation of trade between EU member states, known as 'quick fixes', have been implemented into Luxembourg VAT law, in force as of 1 January 2020.

 iv Other tax measures